pjmeyer/devopsdemo/dockerjava/readme.md

 ## Overview

 Containers have fundamentally changed the way developers develop their applications, the way applications are deployed, and the way system administrators manage their environments.
 Containers offer a broadly accepted and open standard, enabling simple portability between platforms and between clouds.

 With **Azure Web App** for containers, it is easy to deploy container-based web apps.
 You can pull container images from Docker Hub or a private Azure Container Registry, and deploy the containerized app with your preferred dependencies to production in seconds.

 ### What's covered in this lab

-In this lab, you will learn how you can setup a CD pipeline to build, deploy and run a Dockerized Java application with Visual Studio Team Services and Azure
+In this lab, you will learn how you can setup a Continuous Delivery pipeline to build, deploy and run a Dockerized Java application with Visual Studio Team Services and Azure

 This lab will show how you can